logorn/PHP_mvc_movies/README.md

 Admin :
 - All the features of a Visitor and a Member, plus :
+- Create a movie.
+(PARTIALLY WORKING)
-- Create/Update/Delete a movie.
+- Update/Delete a movie.
 (NOT YET IMPLEMENTED)

 # Installation